mikepnzip/my_solutions_leetcode/README.md

-# LeetCode Solutions by asdfaw021
+# LeetCode Solutions by mikepnzip

 Welcome to my LeetCode solutions repository!
 This project contains my solutions to 70 LeetCode problems, all implemented in **Java**.
 I initially solved some problems in C but later rewrote them in Java to deepen my understanding and align with my focus on backend development.